 1) Connor-Davidson Resilience Scale (CD-RISC)

-Connor Davidson-Resilience Scale was originally developed by Connor-Davidson (2003) as a self report scale to measure resilience within the Post Traumatic Stress Disorder (PTSD) clinical community (CD-RISC, n.d.).
-It is valid and widely recognized scale with 2, 10 and 25 items which cover the resilience factors of:
+This scale was originally developed by Connor-Davidson (2003) as a self-report measure of resilience within the Post Traumatic Stress Disorder (PTSD) clinical community (CD-RISC, n.d.).
+It is a validated and widely recognized scale with 2, 10, and 25 items which measure resilience as a function of five interrelated components:

-With an extensive number of studies using this tool, done within a varied range of populations, the CD-RISC is considered one of the higher scoring scales in psychometric evaluation and intervention (Windle, Bennett, & Noyes, 2011).
+With an extensive number of studies using this tool, conducted within a varied range of populations, the CD-RISC is considered one of the higher scoring scales in the psychometric evaluation of resilience (Windle, Bennett, & Noyes, 2011).

 2) Resilience Scale for Adults (RSA)

-The RSA was authored by Friborg et al. (2003) as a self-report scale targeting adults, it’s recommended use is the health and clinical psychology population.
+The RSA, another resilience scale rated highly by Windle, Bennett, & Noyes (2011), was authored by Friborg et al. (2003) as a self-report scale targeting adults.
+It is recommended for use in the health and clinical psychology population.

-This scale also has five scoring items which examine the intra and interpersonal protective factors that promote adaptation to adversity.
+This scale has five scoring items which examine both the intrapersonal and interpersonal protective factors that promote adaptation to adversity.

-The authors, Friborg et al. (2003), noted the key factors which developed resilient individuals, namely family support and cohesion, external support systems, and dispositional attitudes and behaviours, which the scale items are founded from.
+The authors, Friborg et al. (2003), noted the key factors which contribute to highly resilient individuals, namely family support and cohesion, external support systems, and dispositional attitudes and behaviors, which the scale items are founded on.
 They are:

-A later study performed by Friborg et al. (2005) used the RSA to measure the relationship between personality, intelligence and resilience.
-They found many links between personality and resilience factors such as individuals with higher personal competence also scored high for emotional stability.
-There was however no significant findings related to cognitive ability (Friborg et al., 2005).
+A later study performed by Friborg et al. (2005) used the RSA to measure the relationship between personality, intelligence, and resilience.
+They found many links between personality and resilience factors, such as the connection between higher personal competence and elevated emotional stability.
+There were, however, no significant findings related to cognitive ability (Friborg et al., 2005).

-This is in line with Windle et al. (2011) who stated that the RSA is highly useful for assessing the protective factors which prevent psychological disorders.
+This is in line with Windle et al. (2011), who concluded that the RSA is highly useful for assessing the protective factors which inhibit or provide a buffer against psychological disorders.